-Modifications in exercise and diet must be made in order to reach this goal.
+Modifications to diet and exercise must be made in order to reach this goal.

 Body recomposition methods can vary depending on your ultimate goal.

-For example, a lean bodybuilder who wants to put on more muscle and cut fat will have different dietary and exercise needs than an overweight person who wants to lose fat while toning up.
+For example, a lean bodybuilder who wants to put on more muscle and cut fat will have different dietary and exercise needs than a person with overweight or obesity looking to lose weight and increase muscle tone.

 The key to effective body recompositioning is finding the right balance between diet and exercise.

-However, cutting an extreme number of calories through very low-calorie dieting or engaging in hours of cardiovascular exercise don’t necessarily preserve muscle mass.
+However, cutting an extreme number of calories through very low calorie dieting or engaging in hours of cardiovascular exercise doesn’t necessarily preserve muscle mass.

 Diet quality also matters when it comes to losing fat.